-Current Account in the Euro Area averaged 7.88 EUR Billion from 1999 until 2021, reaching an all time high of 50.43 EUR Billion in December of 2017 and a record low of -33.54 EUR Billion in January of 2008.
+Current Account in Euro Area averaged 7.52 EUR Billion from 1999 until 2022, reaching an all time high of 50.34 EUR Billion in December of 2017 and a record low of -33.54 EUR Billion in January of 2008.
 This page provides the latest reported value for - Euro Area Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Current Account - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Euro Area Current Account - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Current Account in Euro Area is expected to be 28.00 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Euro Area to stand at 28.00 in 12 months time.
-In the long-term, the Euro Area Current Account is projected to trend around 30.00 EUR Billion in 2022 and 26.00 EUR Billion in 2023, according to our econometric models.
+Current Account in Euro Area is expected to be 3.20 EUR Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.